johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 ### Scripture ###

-Read the following passage aloud together; look out for when and how processes of *commissioning* occur:
+Read these passages aloud together:

 - Numbers 27:23
 - 2 Corinthians 2:17
 - Galatians 1:1
 - Colossians 1:25

-Memorise the following passages, in preparation for your next meeting:
+Read and memorise these passages, in time for your next meeting:

-- Matthew 22:14
+Matthew 22:14
+:	For many are called (invited and summoned), but few are chosen

-- 1 Corinthians 9:17
+1 Corinthians 9:17
+:	For if I do this work of my own free will, then I have my reward; but if it is not of my own will, but is done reluctantly and under compulsion, I am still entrusted with a sacred trusteeship and commission

 ## Military commissioning ##